 There's a feature on the many colours of the Willow Pattern (it's not just blue and white) and we take a trip down the aisle with the history of the wedding dress.
 Plus we take a look at the souvenir ware from Mauchline, examine the world of Australian pottery frogs and take a look at the Astor radio (of Mickey fame).

 There's a feature on miniature pottery and we visit the Norfolk town of Diss, which you've probably never heard of but it's home to one of the UK's most exciting auctions.

-Plus there's even more...
-Including a 4 month calendar of antique fairs and events, Bargain Hunter, Snippets and 4 pages of readers' letters in What's it Worth.
-It's a great magazine and it's packed with literally hundreds and hundreds of items to buy.
+Plus there's even more.... including the Services and Trades section, a four-month Calendar of antique fairs and events, Snippets, Movers and Shakers and seven pages of shopping in the Parpaphernalia section.
+It's a great magazine and it's packed with literally hundred and hundreds of items to buy.

-If you'd like to 'try before you buy', click on this link to see some pages from our Summer 2014 issue.
+If you'd like to 'try before you buy', click on this link to see some pages from our Spring 2015 issue.
 We're sure you'll love it!

 Notice: The opinions expressed on this web site are not necessarily those of the directors or staff of Zoom Design & Graphics Pty.
 Ltd., publisher under licence of Antiques and Collectables for Pleasure & Profit.
 Zoom Design & Graphics Pty.
 Ltd., its directors and staff do not accept any liability for any financial or other loss incurred by reliance placed on the information contained in this web site.
 All rights reserved, Zoom Design & Graphics Pty.
 Ltd.,and Antiques and Collectables for Pleasure & Profit 2015.
 The information and editorials contained within the pages of this web site may not be transmitted or reproduced in whole or part without prior written permission from the publishers.